A timeline of physiological (normal) changes to expect in your child’s teeth

 Physiological Changes of Primary (Baby) Dentition

 Physiological Changes of Mixed Dentition

 The child enters into the mixed dentition when the first permanent (adult) molars erupts into the mouth at around the age of 6 years old.

-Do not be overly alarmed if your child does not exhibit the changes described above as not all the classically described age changes may take place in every child.
+Do not be overly alarmed if your child does not exhibit the changes described above as not all the classically de-scribed age changes may take place in every child.
 If in doubt, always seek advice from your orthodontist.

 What should you look out for as a parent?

 Apart from ensuring that your child sees his/her dentists regularly, we encourage parents to look out for a few common problems that are best treated earlier on.
 If your child presents with any of the malocclusions shown below, early treatment with an Orthodontist may be beneficial.

 What to expect from your first orthodontic appointment?

 If your child needs treatment, your orthodontist will explain the type of treatment required, duration and costs.
 You do not need to make a decision immediately and can ask for time to think about your options at home.

 If your child does not need treatment at the moment, the orthodontist will advise on when your next follow-up appointment will be.
 Even if you are unsure whether your child needs braces treatment, it is better to seek an opinion rather than waiting until it is too late!

 When will my child require early treatment (before all permanent teeth are out)?